Korean Empire

-During the Korean Empire, Emperor Gojong oversaw the Gwangmu Reform, a partial modernization and westernization of Korea's military, economy, land system, education system, and of various industries.
+During this period, Emperor Gojong oversaw the Gwangmu Reform, a partial modernization and westernization of Korea's military, economy, land system, education system, and various industries.
 In 1905, the Korean Empire became a protectorate of the Empire of Japan.
-After the Japanese annexation in 1910, the Korean Empire was abolished.
+After the Japanese annexation in 1910, the Korean Empire ceased to exist.

 History

 Formation

+Resistance against Korea having a tributary relationship with China increased in the 17th century.
+As the Ming dynasty was replaced by Qing dynasty, Western ideas entering Korea had caused anti-tributary sentiments to rise in Korea.
+Moreover, after the opening of Korea, members of the Gaehwa Party often declared independence from China, but China increased its interference in Korean affairs after the Imo Incident and Kapsin Coup.

-Following the Japanese victory in the First Sino-Japanese War, Joseon won independence from the Qing dynasty.
+However, following the Japanese victory in the First Sino-Japanese War, Joseon won independence from the Qing dynasty.
 Proclaiming an empire was seen by many politicians as a good way to maintain independence.
+After Gojong of Korea returned from his exile in the Russian legation, many officials requested Gojong to proclaim an empire to strengthen the country, and build a firm framework as an independent state.
+Moreover, Gojong realized that Korea needed a new constitution to gain public support, and an opportunity to start drastic reforms.
+He established Gyo Junso (Korean: 교전소; Hanja: 校典所) to manage the reformed constitution.
+The Gyo Junso included all factions of Koreans, which impeded it from making notable achievements.
+The main conflict between the members was about the authority of the king.
+The Gyo Junso was dissolved in 1899, without having achieved success.

-At the request of many officials, Gojong of Korea proclaimed the Korean Empire.
-In 1897, Gojong was crowned in Hwangudan.
+In October 1897, Gojong was crowned in Hwangudan.
+The coronation included both Western style coronation and a traditional Asian one.
 Gojong named the new empire Daehan and changed the regnal year to Gwangmu, with 1897 being the first year of Gwangmu.
-The proclamation of the empire led to diplomatic friction with the Qing dynasty but by avoiding imperial titles in diplomatic correspondence, the conflict was resolved.
-Gojong made the definition of the country in 1898, which gave the whole authority to the emperor.
+Gojong implemented the constitution of the country in 1898, which gave the whole authority to the emperor.

+At first, most nations did not accept the proclamation of the empire.
+The negative foreign response to the new empire was due to the independence of Korea from foreign influence, which had dominated its political and economic landscape.
+Among foreign nations, Qing showed their opposition most explicitly.
+They regarded the formation of the Korean Empire as a more embarrassing event than the loss of the First Sino-Japanese War.
+Eventually foreign monarchs acknowledged Gojong as an emperor.